What is breast-feeding?

 Can all women breast-feed?

 Almost all mothers of newborns are able to breast-feed.
 Even if you have a health problem, such as diabetes, or if you have had breast surgery, you can likely still breast-feed.
 But some women should not breast-feed, such as those who are HIV-positive or have active tuberculosis.

 Breast-feeding is a learned skill—you will get better at it with practice.
 You may have times when breast-feeding is hard.
-The first two weeks are the hardest for many women.
+The first 2 weeks are the hardest for many women.
 But don't give up.
 You can work through most problems.
 Doctors, nurses, and lactation specialists can all help.
 So can friends, family, and breast-feeding support groups.

 How do you plan for breast-feeding?

 Before your baby is born, plan ahead.
 Learn all you can about breast-feeding.
 This helps make breast-feeding easier.

 For each feeding, you go through these basic steps: